Exponential decay for the near-critical scaling limit of the planar Ising model: Exponential decay on the lattice

 \begin{lemma} Let $\mathbf{C}$ be any deterministic circuit of vertices in the annulus $Ann(1/3,2/3)$.
 Let $\tilde{A}_{\mathbf{C}}$ denote the event that each $x\in\mathbf{C}$ is connected to $g$ within the annulus and let $A_{\mathbf{C}}$ denote the event that $\mathbf{C}$ is the \emph{outermost} such circuit.
 Then for any increasing event $A$ in the interior of $\mathbf{C}$ (including edges to $g$),

 With $G=\cup_{\mathbf{C}}\tilde{A}_{\mathbf{C}}=\cup_{\mathbf{C}}A_{\mathbf{C}}$, it follows that for any increasing event $E$ in $B(x,|x-y|/3)$,

-\end{lemma} \begin{remark} We note that the proof below shows that this lemma extends to quite general annuli (instead of $Ann(1/3,2/3)$), boundary conditions (instead of $f$ and $w$) and magnetic field profiles $h(x)\geq 0$ (instead of $\vec{h}$). \end{remark} \begin{proof} For simplicity, we let $B$ denote the $a$-approximation of $B(0,2|x-y|/3)$ in this proof.
+\end{lemma} \begin{remark} We note that the above lemma is not trivial because $G$ is a random, not a deterministic, set.
+We also point out that the proof below shows that this lemma applies to quite general annuli, boundary conditions, and magnetic field profiles $h(x)\geq 0$ (as opposed to only $Ann(1/3,2/3)$, $f$ and $w$, and $\vec{h}$). \end{remark} \begin{proof} For simplicity, we let $B$ denote the $a$-approximation of $B(0,2|x-y|/3)$ in this proof.
 Let $D$ be the interior of $\mathbf{C}$.
 The stochastic domination \eqref{eqsd} will follow from the stronger stochastic domination that

 since $\mathbb{P}^a_{D,w,\vec{h}}$ stochastically dominates $\mathbb{P}_{2/3,w,\vec{h}}^a$ on $D$.
 To prove \eqref{eqsd1}, it is sufficient to prove that the Radon-Nikodym derivative $d\mathbb{P}^a_{2/3,f,\vec{h}}(\cdot|A_{\mathbf{C}})/d\mathbb{P}^a_{D,w,\vec{h}}(\cdot)$ is an increasing function (in the FKG sense).
 In the following proof, $\omega_{out}$ is always in $\{0,1\}^{(\mathscr{B}(B)\setminus\mathscr{B}(D))\cup (\mathscr{E}(B)\setminus\mathscr{E}(D))}$.
 By the $\vec{h}$ replacing a constant $h$ version of \eqref{eqFKdef}, for any $\omega_{in}\in\{0,1\}^{\mathscr{B}(D)\cup\mathscr{E}(D)}$,